chancegraff/eslint-plugin-wrap-params/README.md

 | ----------- |

 For those unhappy few whom are still dissatisfied after having configured every ESLint rule.
-Built as an alternative to relying on hacky solutions with Prettier, as well as implementing rules and fixes that ESLint hasn't or won't.
+Built as an alternative to relying on hacky solutions with Prettier by implementing rules and fixes that haven't yet been created by the ESLint team.

+This is for my own personal use, but you're free to use it and remix it as you see fit.
 I will continue adding rules as I create them.
-This is for my own personal use, but you're free to use it and remix it as you see fit.

 ## Requirements